 7. Predictive maintenance software will completely change my management strategy

 Adopting predictive maintenance software doesn’t have to override your current management processes completely.
 Instead, it can complement it.
 A good predictive maintenance software is flexible and tailors to the unique needs of your fleet, fitting alongside regular maintenance schedules and workflows.
-Organizations may demonstrate success and identify obstacles that will make the switch for the rest of the company more successful by carrying out a free pilot program.
+Organizations may demonstrate success and identify obstacles that will make the switch for the rest of the company more successful by carrying out a pilot program.

 Predictive maintenance in action